samarthsb23/iiitd_intern/README.md

 • Created a 4-part YouTube tutorial series on HLS-to-PYNQ design flow and benchmarking on Vitis 2024.2.
 • Attained a 30x acceleration over NumPy for reliable Doppler estimation using MUSIC and ESPRIT

-DESCRIPTION-

-– Designed and implemented high-performance FPGA architectures for radar signal processing using Xilinx Vivado HLS & Verilog RTL.
-– Accelerated signal processing algorithms by translating C-based models into hardware-optimized Verilog using HLS-based DSP pipelines.
-– Integrated HLS-generated modules with ARM-based embedded processing on Xilinx Zynq SoC, leveraging AXI interfaces for efficient data transfer.
-– Optimized resource utilization, power consumption and latency for real-time radar applications.
-– Developed Python-based driver software to test and verify hardware performance

 Note:
-The internship was on-site, where I worked in the lab, guided by Aakanksha Tewari and Prof. Darak.
+The internship was on-site, where I worked in the Algorithms to Architecture (A2A) lab, guided by Aakanksha Tewari and Prof. Darak.
 The initial weeks, while I was in college, were remote where I underwent training to understand the Vivado workflow and how HLS works.